GorelovaP/RVM_Invest/README.md

 ## Usage:

-The user just needs to get acquainted with the information, that is presented on different pages of the site.
+A user just needs to get acquainted with the information, that is presented on different pages of the site.
-The user can leave his contact in the feedback form and the manager of the company will contact.
+A user can leave his contact in the feedback form and the manager of the company will contact.

 <hr/>